 - My teen is supposed to be going to college soon, but her grades are dropping.

-- I’m worried about my son’s self-esteem.
-He gets down on himself, saying “I’m stupid.”
+- I’m worried about my daughter’s self-esteem.
+She gets down on himself, saying “I’m stupid.”
 Or “I’m not good enough.”

 - My daughter is having trouble dealing with the girls at school.

 - My kid is on social media all the time and I feel like we’ve lost our connection.